Crafting the uncraftable: Designing “diagnostics”

 Our latest stall attracted 100s of visitors throughout the four days we were at New Scientist Live – in the exhibition hall for ‘Human’s Theatre’, the arts and crafts table certainly enticed the crowds, as well as our looped tv screening of the recent film exploring fighting superbugs in India.

-The Longitude Prize team also developed A quick guide to diagnostics for antibiotic resistance for anyone to find out more about the Longitude Prize and the types of diagnostics that teams are working on.
+The Longitude Prize team also developed A quick guide to diagnostics for antibiotic resistance (see below) for anyone to find out more about the Longitude Prize and the types of diagnostics that teams are working on.

 New Scientist Live had a fantastic range of speakers from all over the world and professions.
 Cosmologist and space scientist expert (and our very own Committee Chair), Lord Martin Rees gave an outstanding talk on the first day exploring the posthuman future.